ProfessionalWiki/WikibaseExport/README.md

 ## Demo

-Quickly get an idea about what this extension does by checking out the [demo wiki] or demo video TODO.
+Quickly get an idea about what this extension does by checking out the [demo wiki] or [demo video].

 ## Usage documentation